Installation

 Local Installation (Docker)

-The local installation uses Docker to provide a complete development environment with Rust, Python 3.12, LLVM 18, and all dependencies pre-installed.
+The local installation uses Docker to provide a complete development environment with Rust, Python 3.12, LLVM 18 (default — also available: LLVM 22, opt-in), and all dependencies pre-installed.
+See LLVM Version Support for when to pick each variant.

 Prerequisites